sgupta70/Engineering_4_Notebook/README.md

   ```

 #### Reflection
-This assignment was too bad, getting help from the people next to me and using parts of [River's code](https://github.com/rivques), I was able to easily trouble shoot and see why it wasn't working.
+I copied my entire coding assignment from River.
+[Here is a link to their notebook](https://github.com/rivques).
+In the beginning my code wasn't working but I was able to easily trouble shoot and see why it wasn't working.
 My biggest problem was that it was just loading very slowly so it took forever to type in the coordinates but it worked well and printed out what I needed.
+I also already had the wiring so I didn't have to fix much for that.

 ### Part 2